ffMathy/FluffySpoon.AspNet.EncryptWeMust/README.md

 The use of DNS validation can overcome these issues.
 The `FluffySpoon.AspNet.LetsEncrypt.Aws` package includes an implementation of DNS challenge support using AWS Route 53.

 DNS support is not enabled by default.
-To enable DNS challenge support, you must register at least one DNS challenge persistence strategy.
+To enable DNS challenge support, you must register at least one DNS-enabled challenge persistence strategy.
 The example below shows how to add DNS challenge support using the Route 53 implementation:

 ```csharp
 services.AddFluffySpoonLetsEncryptAwsRoute53DnsChallengePersistence(